Simple Circuit

 m-seal

 We connected 4 wooden planks in a hashtag shape using nails.
-Then we used PVC pipes to make two crosses we connected them using screws.
+Then we used PVC pipes to make two crosses, and we connected them using screws.
 Then we placed a rod on the crosses.
 Later, we used 4 PVC pipes using couplers to make two V shapes and connected them to the rod.
 We attached 4 wheels to the pipes.
-On which the composter will be placed, we added stoppers on the pipes so that the composter does not get displaced
+On which the composter will be placed, we added stoppers on the pipes so that the composter does not get displaced.

 working